ramtinJ95/Mywiki/index.md

 	- :📖: Literature notes, these will be notes from books I read or notes while listening to video lectures such as huberman or the meaning crisis series.
 The idea is that i will process these into new ideas and eventually make them into evergreen notes.
+Good articles are also included in this category of content.
 	- :🏛: wiki notes/reference bibliography.
 Notes with this tag are just straight facts or general concepts like calculus that I will use as reference for my permanent/evergreen notes later on.